Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Parameter regions using Kac-Rice formulas

 where

 In order to approximately partition the box $B=[0,5]\times [0,10]$ according to the number of positive roots of $f_\k(t)$, we subdivide it into 100 sub-boxes and compute $\hat{r}$ using Monte Carlo integration.
-By \eqref{Equation:Decomposition_of_Unbounded_to_bounded_0_infinity}, integral \eqref{Equation:Degree5_1} can be written as the following bounded integral:
+By using the transformation